mrbusche/backseatfan.com/_posts/2010-01-04-pat-white-ko-by-ike-taylor.md

   </p>

   <p>
-    Dolphins' team spokesperson Harvey Greene said White &#8220;seems to be OK in terms of movement&#8221; but he remains in the facility under examination.
+    Dolphins' team spokesperson Harvey Greene said White "seems to be OK in terms of movement" but he remains in the facility under examination.
   </p>

   <p>